Antique silver matchbox Birmingham 1920/21

 Description

 So important that it also influenced fashion; tailors of that era began designing and creating men's suits with a special inside pocket for the matchbox.
-An incredible variety of models emerged, rapidly succeeding each other from the second half of the 19th century to the 1920s, when they were replaced by mechanical lighters.
-They were equipped with a snap-on lid and a abrasive strip, made from various materials.
+An incredible variety of models emerged, rapidly evolving from the second half of the 19th century into the 1920s, when they were replaced by mechanical lighters.
+They featured snap-on lids and striker strips, made from various materials.
 Those made of gold and silver had a feature that allows us to determine the production period today.
-The greatest refinement was engraving your initials.
+The most advanced option was engraving your initials.

-Back then, matchboxes were considered highly important promotional tools.
-They quickly became part of World Fairs, the frenzy of the turn of the century, and also companies producing alcohol, champagne, and beer, which printed their logos on them.
+Back then, matchboxes were regarded as very important promotional tools.
+They quickly became part of World Fairs, the frenzy of the turn of the century, and companies producing alcohol, champagne, and beer, which printed their logos on them.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts for high-quality vintage items that have a specific character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Nowadays, there is a growing number of enthusiasts for high-quality vintage items with distinctive character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

-There are many styles characteristic of antique furniture, but a few key ones stand out.
-Eclectic furniture belongs to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+There are many styles characteristic of antique furniture, but a few stand out as the most important.
+Eclectic furniture refers to the 19th century, dominated by the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century, originating from Napoleon’s reign.
-This style features significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th centuries.
+This period is associated with Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Notable and interesting are antique products in Rococo style and Louis XV.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
+Notable and interesting are antique products in Rococo style and Louis XV style.
 Next is Baroque, a term derived from the Portuguese “barocco”—meaning an irregularly developed pearl.
 These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the former era.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
-Renaissance furniture was quite heavy and solid, using brown stains, moldings, sturdy bases, and bas-reliefs.
+Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
 These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.

 Attributes / Details